 - Thyme (and lemon thyme)

 When it comes down to it, people have personal preferences for herbs.
-Keep your favourites on hand.
+Keep your favorites on hand.
 From experience, the herbs that are most common in recipes, and therefore would be the best to have on hand as a staple herb are:

 - Basil (dry or fresh)